Sunday School Program

 The Cherub Choir is for preschoolers.
 They practice during their Sunday school class and sing in services twice a year during the family Christmas services and on Teacher Appreciation Sunday.

 The Revelation Singers, a choir for children in grades one through seven, practices at 9:00 a.m. before the Worship Service in which they perform, as well as during their Sunday School class sessions during the school year.
-The choir is led by Frank Perko III and volunteer children’s choir director, Heidi Thomas.
 The Revelation Singers sing five times a year.

 Bible Class for children in third grade and older is offered for six weeks in the fall.

-An Advent Party is held on the first Sunday of Advent.
-Children enjoy games, crafts, decorating, treats, and music and is held following the Worship service in Plymouth Hall.
+An Advent Party is held on the first Sunday of Advent in Plymouth Hall following the worship service.
+Children enjoy games, crafts, decorating, treats, and music.

 Communion Class is offered for first graders and older in the fall.
 It runs approximately 6 weeks after which time participants take communion with the Congregation in a Worship Service.